onizenman/dash_opencv_streamlit/README.md

-# dash_opencv_streamlit
-Example to use OpenCV and Streamlit
+# Face Detection using OpenCV and Streamlit